If you are a proponent of natural care for your dog, you most likely have read about the many benefits of coconut oil for dogs.

 Unfortunately, as with many other natural remedies, there have been no clinical trials testing coconut oil’s effect on dogs.
 Anecdotal evidence, however, is impressive.

 From allergies to cracked paws to brain health, stories abound.

-Read on to learn about potential benefits and to get a non-clinical (i.e. understandable) summary of concerns that some have raised about coconut oil.
+Read on to learn about potential benefits of coconut oil for dogs and to get a non-clinical (i.e. understandable) summary of concerns that some have raised about coconut oil.